LucasLuigi/timeSnip/README.md

 * Youtube URL is passed as argument and the script automatically parses the description field to get the chapters
 * Parsed chapters list can follows different formats (pattern)
+* If the parsed description contains to chapter list, the user has a second attempt to paste the chapter list if it is written in a commentary for example
 * Format the output file text in a customized way (artist name, album, mix name, separation...)

 ### Evolutions